waichung7/2-2-5-Ubique_SCDFxIBM/README.md

 The rise of internet-enabled devices brought about by the Internet of Things (IoT) means that relevant parties (e.g. SCDF) have greater access to an increased breadth and depth of data from IoT-enabled devices.
 These parties can leverage upon the wealth of information provided to initiate rapid initial responses upon the onset of disasters, intervening in these incidents before they become more severe, thereby reducing the likelihood of such small incidents from escalating in severity.

 ### The idea
-Ubique is an early warning system empowered by machine learning, making use of diverse IoT devices, including CCTVs, environment sensors and power usage sensors.
-Ubique provides accurate predictions on emergency incidences, advising the emergency services on appropriate actions to optimize efficiency of scarce emergency resources.
+Ubique is an early warning system empowered by machine learning and cloud services.
+Ubique takes advantage of many diverse IoT devices around us, including CCTVs, environment sensors and power usage sensors.
+With this wealth of information, Ubique provides accurate predictions on emergency incidences, advising the emergency services on appropriate actions to optimize efficiency of scarce emergency resources.

 Ubique obtains information from multiple sensors, utilizing artificial intelligence services to filter out relevant data.
 Ubique then utilizes Node-RED to combine the information available, running it through pre-set criterias and determines the action taken.
 If an action is necessary, Ubique will intelligently trigger an appropriate alert to involve stakeholders and emergency resources when required.